rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Customize Clock on Lock Screen

-Since my laptop is at customer locations most of the time I love this extension.
-It allows me to put my name and phone number on the lock screen.
+Since my laptop is at customer locations most of the time, I love this extension.
+It allows me to put my name and phone number on the lock screen like macOS!

 !!!
 Note
     The shortcut keys to lock the screen are `super+l`.
 That's a lowercase `el`.